AdobeDocs/experience-platform.en/help/edge/fundamentals/tracking-events.md

 ### Sending non-XDM data

 Data that does not match an XDM schema should be sent using the `data` option of the `sendEvent` command.
-This feature is supported in versions 2.5.0+ of the Web SDK.
+This feature is supported in versions 2.5.0 and higher of the Web SDK.

 This is useful if you need to update an Adobe Target profile or send Target Recommendations attributes.
 [Read more about these Target features.](../personalization/adobe-target/target-overview.md#single-profile-update)